 Knowing how, and when, to end a speech is just as important as knowing how to begin.
 Truly.

-Research* tells us that people most commonly remember the first and last things they hear when listening to a speech, seminar or lecture.
+Research* tells us people most commonly remember the first and last thing they hear when listening to a speech, seminar or lecture.

 So what will?

-Here are three effective ways to end a speech.
+Here are three of the best ways to end a speech.
 Each ensures your speech finishes strongly rather than limping sadly off to sure oblivion.

-You'll need a summary of your most important points followed by the ending of your choice:
+You'll need a summary of your most important key points followed by the ending of your choice:

-To work out which of these to use, ask yourself what you want people to do or feel as a result of listening to your speech.
+To work out which of these to use, ask yourself what you want audience members to do or feel as a result of listening to your speech.
 For instance;

-What you choose to do with your ending should support the overall purpose of your speech.
+What you choose to do with your last words should support the overall purpose of your speech.

-Let's look at three different scenarios showing each of these ways to end a speech in action.
+Let's look at three different scenarios showing each of these ways to end a speech.

-You've summarized the main points and want to finish with a statement to propel the audience into action.
+You've summarized the main points and want a closing statement at the end of your speech to propel the audience into action.